profoundinventions/php-houdini/adding-new-methods-and-properties.rst

        this method will make the type to be ``string`` for the method or property generated from that.

-       Not available when the source is a method which doesn't have a value.
+       Not available when the source is a method, which can't have a value.
    ``useNameAsTheType``
        This uses the name of the method, property, or constant as the type.
    ``useCustomType(string $type)``